-- Order as an A Number in IROC - Contact Geographic Area UAS Program Manager or Agency Representative for efficiency. - Local Dispatch Centers will create an order for: - o UAR3 Unmanned Aircraft, Rotor Wing, Type 3 - o UAR4 Unmanned Aircraft, Rotor Wing, Type 4 - The Special Needs section for either type of order will contain: - Specify Type 3 or 4 with desired capabilities.
+- Order as an A Number in IROC - Contact Geographic Area UAS Program Manager or Agency Representative for efficiency. - Local Dispatch Centers will create an order for: - o UMOD - The Special Needs section for either type of order will contain: - Specify Type 3 or 4 with desired capabilities.
 Example: Need Type 3 UAS with EO and IR capabilities. - Other small UAS. sensors, support equipment, cell phone, tablets, televisions, laptops authorized per 41 CFR 102 33.20 - Large SUV/Pickup Truck, off road capable rental vehicle or NERV large SUV/Pickup Truck (emergency operations only), off road capable vehicle authorized.

-If resources are available, A# will be filled with UAS and rostered with 2 or more UAS Pilots (UASP)
+If resources are available, A# will be filled with an IR UMOD and rostered with 2 or more UAR3/UAR4 and associated UAS Pilots (UASP)